teamscanworks/celestia-monitoring/README.md

 # celestia-monitoring

-Celestia monitoring is a real-time monitoring and alerting system for Celestia blockchain.
+Range is building a real-time monitoring and alerting platorm for the IBC ecosystem.

+This repository extends Range to support Celetia and the rollups that post data to it.

 ## Workflow